kashi618/Atlas-of-Thoughts/2. University/TU856 Year 2/Modules/Object Oriented Programming/Programming Paradigms.md

 Bash scripts

 #### Procedural
-- A subset of imperative, but uses functions to organize and reuse logic
+- A subset of imperative, but uses functions/procedures to organize and reuse logic.

 **Advantages**
 - Step by step execution is easy to understand